-Clothes dryers have a pretty clear mission: Dry your freshly washed clothes.
+Clothes dryers have a pretty clear mission: to dry your freshly washed clothes.
 But modern dryers offer a laundry list of features that go well beyond that basic capability.

 Instead, here are several things that a clothes dryer actually can do.